-Being a Michigan Domestic Assault Lawyer, I concentrate my criminal defense practice on defending those facing Michigan Domestic Assault charges.
+Being a Domestic Assault Lawyer, I concentrate my criminal defense practice on defending those facing Domestic Assault charges in Michigan.
 This crime is also called Domestic Violence, so I use those two names interchangeably.
 Because a Domestic Violence charge (first offense) under MCL 750.81(2) has a maximum sentence of 93 days in Jail and and/or a $500.00 fine (not to mention the potential for the word “Assault” or “Violence” on your permanent public CCH record), you need the best Domestic Assault defense you can get – you can’t afford not to get the right Michigan Domestic Assault Lawyer.
 With an injury or priors, a Michigan Domestic Assault / Domestic Violence conviction can even be a Felony, meaning a maximum penalty of over 1 year in State Prison.
 It’s no joke.
 Many criminal defense attorneys downplay the importance of the Pretrial Conference.
 In-fact, it is one of the most important days in your life as you face a Michigan Domestic Assault charge.

 After your Michigan Domestic Assault arrest and District Court Arraignment, you’ll likely be out on Bond with a No Contact Order.
 You will receive a Notice to Appear for a Pretrial Conference in the District Court where you were arraigned.
 The time between the Domestic Assault Arraignment and Pretrial Conference varies, but it is usually about 2-3 weeks.
 During this time, you NEED to contact a Michigan Domestic Assault Lawyer – the sooner the better for your freedom and your future.
 Here is what happens at the Pretrial Conference …Your Domestic Assault Lawyer meets you at the District Court, signs-in for you with the Clerk, and approaches the Assistant Prosecuting Attorney who has set-up shop in one of the conference rooms while you wait in the hallway or Courtroom.
 I tell them your name and that you’re facing a Domestic Assault charge.
 The Prosecutor fumbles through her stack of files until she finds the one with your name on it.
 Your Domestic Assault file is stamped “Victim Activated,” reminding the Prosecutor that under the Crime Victim Rights Act, she cannot enter into a plea agreement with your Domestic Assault Lawyer until she consults with the alleged Victim, if the Alleged Victim wishes to appear and give their input about what should happen to you (the alleged Victim is always notified of all Court hearings, and is sometimes even Subpoenaed to appear by the Prosecutor).
 Sometimes, there is even a person called the Victim Advocate present to help convey the wishes of the alleged Victim.